-If the new NVIDIA Shield TV has one fault, it’s that you never have enough internal storage space.
+The biggest problem with the NVIDIA Shield is you never have enough internal storage space.

-In fact, unless you’re still using one of the original 2015 NVIDIA Shield TV Pros, you’ve only got 16 GB of storage space at most.
-The 2019 base model Shield TV has an even more stingy 8 GB of storage space.
+In fact, unless you’re still using an original 2015 NVIDIA Shield Pro, you’ve only got 16 GB of storage space at most.
+The 2019 base model NVIDIA Shield TV has an even more stingy 8 GB of storage space.

-The average HD movie takes up between 5 – 8 GB.
-That means you can only store a couple movies on your Shield TV at a time.
+The average 1080p movie takes up between 5 – 8 GB, which means you can only store a couple movies on your Shield TV at a time.
 4K media files are around 30 GB, so they won’t fit at all!

-A few years ago I wrote an article talking about how to add more storage space to your Shield TV.
-It became one of my most popular posts with thousands of views each month.
+A few years ago, I wrote a tutorial covering adding external storage devices to your NVIDIA Shield TV.
+It became one of my most popular posts, helping thousands of people each month.

 Let’s get started.